Heber City · Wheeler Park

 Sidewalks, Schools, Service Access — Heber as It Actually Lives

 Wheeler Park is a family-oriented residential neighborhood inside Heber City limits.
-Streets are relatively flat, sidewalks are consistent, and lot dimensions are sized for two-car garages and real backyards.
+Streets are relatively flat, sidewalks are consistent, and lot dimensions are sized for two-car garages and usable backyards.
 It reads as a working neighborhood rather than a resort pocket.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Most households are full-time residents.
 You'll see school buses on weekday mornings, dog walkers in the evening, and a healthy rotation of landscaping crews during the shoulder seasons.
 It's noticeably different in texture from the private-club communities up the ridge or the cabin stock up Timberlakes.

 The practical advantage is convenience.
-A Wheeler Park address typically puts you inside a 5-minute drive of Wasatch High, the main grocery stores, the hospital, and the Main Street restaurant line-up.
+A Wheeler Park address typically puts you inside a 5-minute drive of the high school, the main grocery stores, the hospital, and the Main Street restaurant line-up.
 That everyday math is the single biggest reason buyers land here instead of somewhere "prettier."
+Regulations and licensing requirements can change.
+Buyer to verify.

 Sub-Markets